panzerdp/dmitripavlutin.com/content/posts/112-timeout-vs-promise/index.md

 // logs 'Timed out!'
 ```

 Open the [demo](https://jsitor.com/kslO11KZW5) and look at the console.
-Hm... same result!
+Hm... the same result!

 `setTimeout(..., 0)` is called before `Promise.resolve(true).then(...)`.
 However, `'Resolved!'` is still logged before `'Timed out!'`.